 If you have your heart set on a purebred puppy for your next family member, you have a few options available to you.
 Although purebred puppies are sometimes available for adoption via shelters and private rescue groups, you will more often find mixed-breed puppies or adult purebred dogs.
 If you must have a purebred puppy, your best option is to find a reputable breeder who is dedicated to raising healthy, temperamentally sound puppies of their chosen breed.

 Locate a breeder by finding the national breed club for your dog and inquiring about breeder referrals.
-Click here to find the national breed club for those breeds recognized by the American Kennel Club.
-If your breed isn’t listed on the AKC website, simply Google the breed name and “national breed club” or “national breed association” to search for that breed’s organization.
+Find the national breed club for those breeds recognized by the American Kennel Club.
+If your breed isn’t listed on the AKC website, simply Google the breed name and “national breed club” or “national breed association” to find the desired breed’s organization.

-Here are 9 great reasons to buy a purebred puppy from a responsible breeder:
+Here are nine great reasons to buy a purebred puppy from a responsible breeder.

 If you’ve never owned the breed before, a reputable breeder can counsel you on what to expect and help you decide if the breed will be a good match with your family and lifestyle.
 Good breeders aren’t in it to make a sale—they will never pressure you into buying a puppy if the breed is not a good fit.

 Your Puppy Will Be a Good Example of the Breed